-- Protect your phone from moisture and humidity!
+- Protect your phone from moisture and humidity.
 Precipitation, humidity and liquids contain minerals that will corrode electronic circuits.
-Should your phone nonetheless become wet, disconnect it immediately from any power supply, remove the battery and leave the open phone to dry at room temperature! - Do not use or store the phone in dusty, dirty areas.
-Its moving parts may become damaged. - Do not store your phone in hot areas.
-High temperatures can shorten the life of electronic devices, damage batteries and warp or melt certain plastics. - Do not store your phone in cold areas.
-When the phone warms up again (to its normal ambient temperature), moisture can form inside the phone, which may damage electronic circuit boards - Do not drop, knock or shake your phone.
+Nevertheless, should your phone become wet, disconnect it immediately from the power supply to avoid electric shock.
+Do not place your phone (even to dry it) on/in a source of heat such as a microwave oven, oven or radiator.
+The phone may become overheated and possibly explode. - Do not use or store the phone in dusty, dirty areas.
+Its moving parts may be damaged and the casing may become deformed and discoloured. - Do not store your phone in hot environments (e.g. vehicle instrument panel in the summer).
+High temperatures can shorten the life of electronic devices, damage batteries and warp or melt certain plastics. - Do not store your phone in cold environments.
+When the phone warms up again (to its normal ambient temperature), moisture can form inside the phone, which may damage electronic circuit boards. - Do not drop, knock or shake your phone.
 Rough handling can damage internal circuit boards! - Do not use harsh chemicals, cleaning solvents, or strong detergents to clean the phone!

 The suggestions given above apply equally to your phone, battery, charger and all accessories.
-If any of these parts are not working properly, take them to your nearest qualified service outlet.
-The personnel there will assist you and, if necessary, repair the device.
+If any of these parts is not working properly, obtain fast and reliable help at our service centres.